Asset hierarchies are the foundation of how data is structured in Maximo.

 Accurate Relationships

-Aligning assets correctly within systems ensures reliable performance tracking.
+Aligning assets correctly within systems ensures reliable asset performance tracking and supports meaningful root cause analysis when failures occur.

 How This Supports Reliability